 There are no wetlands on-site; however, a stream bisects the property.
 The buffer to this stream will be preserved, except in the locations of the roadway and the pedestrian bridge crossings.
-These crossings are needed to allow access and pedestrian circulation to the entire property and are evaluated in the Regulated Environmental Features/Primary Management Area section of this finding.
+These crossings are needed to allow access and pedestrian circulation to the entire property and are evaluated in the Preservation of Regulated Environmental Features/Primary Management Area section of this technical staff report.